 Curious: You’ve heard about pickleball and want to try it out, maybe you’ve signed up for open play at your local recreation center or you have a court nearby or a friend asked you to give it a shot.
 You want to play but have no idea if you’ll still be using the paddle a year from now or if it will be collecting dust in the garage.
 I’m frugal and agree, it doesn’t make sense to buy high-end expensive sports equipment if you are just “getting your feet wet”.

 Clubs: If you run a YMCA, recreation center or senior activities program at a gym or athletic club, retirement community or senior center and need to buy a large number of paddles, these are good options.
 For casual recreation play, wooden paddles are fine.
-If you find the heavyweight is too much for seniors, for example, you could go up one step to the cheapest composite paddles which will be lighter then wood but still affordable.
+If you find the heavyweight is too much for seniors, for example, you could go up one step to the cheapest composite paddles which will be lighter than wood but still affordable.

 Camps: We’ve seen more summer camps adding pickleball to their list of sports activities which is great.
 Having been a counselor at a sports camp years ago, I know first hand that the equipment takes a beating…just due to the sheer amount of use the gear is getting with so many different kids sharing the same paddles and being used daily they will wear out quickly and need to be replaced much more often compared to paddles that are used occasionally and cared for by the same person.

-Backup: Do you play pickleball regularly and have a decent paddle but want to have a pair of a backup paddle for when friends and family come to visit?
+Backup: Do you play pickleball regularly and have a decent paddle but want to have a pair of backup paddles for when friends and family come to visit?
 If you live in a community that has a court it’s nice to have an extra paddle around, you never know when you’ll be one player short and need to recruit a newbie to make a foursome.
 Having a cheap paddle they can shoot around with is a good option.